Why TripAdvisor Shares Took Off

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of travel website operator TripAdvisor soared 15% today after its quarterly results easily topped Wall Street expectations.
+What: Shares of travel information website TripAdvisor (NAS: TRIP) soared 18% Wednesday after its quarterly results flew past Wall Street estimates.